EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 • Inefficient overnight recovery

-Patients may fall asleep easily but wake with mental fatigue, reduced concentration, and low cognitive stamina.
+Patients may fall asleep without difficulty yet wake with mental fatigue, impaired concentration, and reduced cognitive stamina.

 Energy Recovery May Be Incomplete

-When overnight recovery is incomplete, patients may experience:
+When overnight recovery is incomplete, patients commonly experience:

 • Persistent morning fatigue